Should I Become a Teacher in Texas?

 - Volunteer or find part-time work in a setting that involves interacting with children.
 Not only will this provide practical experience with children but, by working with different age groups, future teachers can get a better idea of which grade level they'd like to teach.

 - Take courses in the subject area you plan to teach.
 Those planning to teach a specific subject at the middle or high school level will need to pass a subject area exam to get certified.
 It is essential that prospective teachers keep their subject knowledge fresh.

 Step 2: Complete a Teacher Training Program

 This step may be completed in combination with the first step or after the first step.
 Many aspiring teachers complete their teacher training programs in conjunction with their bachelor's degrees.
 However, those who decide to enter the teaching profession after completing their bachelor's degrees may enroll in a stand-alone teacher preparation program.
 Completion of a student teaching experience is required for both types of programs.
 Some teacher preparation programs are also available online.

 Step 3: Pass Certification Exams

-Applicants for teacher certification must pass the relevant state exams (e.g TExES) .
+Applicants for teacher certification must pass the relevant state exams (e.g TExES).
 The required exams vary depending on the subject and grade level the prospective educator intends to teach.
 Some exams focus on subject matter knowledge, others assess the student's grasp of pedagogical techniques and professional responsibilities.
-Those who are enrolled in teacher preparation programs must get approval from their programs in order to test.
+Those who are enrolled in preparation programs must get approval from their programs in order to test for their teaching certificate in Texas.

 - Develop a study plan.
 The Texas Education Agency (TEA) advises test-takers to come up with a study schedule and stick to it so that they can cover all the material they need to know in time for the test.